dan4thewin/mock4thewin/README.md

     make test

 The above reports branch coverage using `gcov`.
+Line-by-line coverage for tested functions is saved in files ending with `.gcov`.

-To see an annotated copy of the source with branch coverage run:
+To see an annotated copy in HTML of the original source with branch coverage run:

     make lcov